rustyeddy/rustyeddy.com/content/software/outline.md

+---
-#+title: Predictable IoT Software Development
+title: Predictable IoT Software Development
-#+description: Do you ever stress over a software project, or lose sleep wondering how to start?
+description: Do you ever stress over a software project, or lose sleep wondering how to start?
-#+subtitle: Take control of your project
+subtitle: Take control of your project
-#+date: 2020-04-05
+date: 2020-04-05
+draft: true
+---

-* Overview
+## Overview

-+ Assumption: The customer is known
+- Assumption: The customer is known
-+ Assumption: The application has been vetted
+- Assumption: The application has been vetted
 - Make Software Development Predictable.
 We want to make the software development processes predictable, to remove the mysterious schedules and never ending drain to the budget.